Marion Isobel Mirrees

 M, #82053, b.
 25 March 1863, d.
 5 June 1937

-Owen Cosby Philipps, 1st and last Baron Kylsant was chairman and managing director of the Royal Mail Steam Packet Company in 1902.1 He held the office of High Sheriff of Pembrokeshire in 1904.1 He was chairman and managing director of the White Star and Union Castle Lines.1 He held the office of Member of Parliament (M.P.) for Pembroke Boroughs between 1906 and 1910.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1909.1 He held the office of Member of Parliament (M.P.) for Chester between 1916 and 1918.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1918 He lost this honour in 1931.1 He held the office of Member of Parliament (M.P.) for Chester, City of Chester Division between 1918 and 1922.1 He was created 1st Baron Kylsant, of Carmarthen, co.
+He was apprenticed to a Newcastle shipping firm and later worked in shipping in Glasgow in 1886.2 He was founder of the King Line(shipping company) The Clyde in 1888.2 He was chairman and managing director of the Royal Mail Steam Packet Company (where he engineered the acquisition of Pacific Steam Navigation Company, Lamport & Holt, Nelson Line, Elder Dempster, Glen adn Shire Line, Union-Castle Mail Steamship Company, Harland & Wolff (Belfast), and Oceanic Steam Navigation Company (White Star Line) in 1902.1 He held the office of High Sheriff of Pembrokeshire in 1904.1 He held the office of Member of Parliament (M.P.) for Pembroke Boroughs between 1906 and 1910.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1909.1 He held the office of Member of Parliament (M.P.) for Chester between 1916 and 1918.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1918 He lost this honour in 1931.1 He held the office of Member of Parliament (M.P.) for Chester, City of Chester Division between 1918 and 1922.1 He was created 1st Baron Kylsant, of Carmarthen, co.
 Carmarthen and of Amroth, co.
-Pembroke [U.K.] on 14 February 1923.1 He was invested as a Knight of Justice, Order of St. John of Jerusalem (K.J.St.J.) in 1925 He lost this honour in 1931.1 In 1927 he acquired the Ocean Steam Navigation Company (trading as White Star Line) for £7 million.1 He held the office of Vice-Admiral of Carmarthenshire.1 He held the office of Vice-Admiral of North Wales.1 He was tried at the Old Bailey for publishing false accounts (1926/7), and a false prospectus (1928).
-He was acquitted of false accounts but the prospectus was held to be false as he had kept up payment of dividends from non-recuring revenues and from reserves.1
+Pembroke [U.K.] on 14 February 1923.1 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.J.St.J.) in 1925 He lost this honour in 1931.1 In 1927 he acquired the Ocean Steam Navigation Company (trading as White Star Line) for £7 million.1 He held the office of Vice-Admiral of North Wales.1 He held the office of Vice-Admiral of Carmarthenshire.1 He was tried at the Old Bailey for publishing false accounts (1926/7), and a false prospectus (1928).
+He was acquitted of the charge of false accounts but the prospectus was held to be false because he had kept up payment of dividends from non-recurring revenues and from reserves.1

 Children of Owen Cosby Philipps, 1st and last Baron Kylsant and Mai Alice Magdalene Morris